Sky Island: Plot summary

 Trot, a little girl who lives on the coast of southern California, meets a strange little boy with a large umbrella.
-Button Bright has been using his family's magic umbrella to take long-range journeys from his Philadelphia home, and has gotten as far as California.
+Button Bright has been using his family's magic umbrella to take long-range journeys from his Philadelphia home, and he has gotten as far as California.
 After an explanation of how the magic umbrella works, the two children, joined by Cap'n Bill, decide to take a trip to a nearby island; they call it "Sky island," because it looks like it's "halfway in the sky"—but the umbrella takes them to a different place entirely, a literal island in the sky.

 Sky Island is another split-color country in Baum's fantasy universe, like the Land of Oz.
 Divided in halves, blue and pink, Sky Island supports two separate races of beings, the Blues (or "Blueskins") and the Pinkies.
-The two halves are separated by a region shrouded in fog, which both peoples are reluctant to enter.
-The three travellers land on the blue side of Sky Island, which is a grim country ruled by a sadistic tyrant, the Boolooroo of the Blues.
-In Sky Island, as in Oz, no one can be killed or suffer pain, but that doesn't mean one is safe: the Boolooroo's method of punishing disobedience in his subjects is to slice two of his victims into halves using a huge guillotine-type knife, and then join the wrong halves back together, creating very unhappy asymmetrical mixed people.
+The two halves are separated by a region shrouded in fog, which both people are reluctant to enter.
+The three travelers land on the blue side of Sky Island, which is a grim country ruled by a sadistic tyrant, the Boolooroo of the Blues.
+In Sky Island, as in Oz, no one can be killed or suffer pain, but that doesn't mean one is safe: the Boolooroo's method of punishing disobedience in his subjects is to slice two of his victims into halves using a huge guillotine-type knife and then join the wrong halves back together, creating very unhappy asymmetrical mixed people.
 This is called "patching."
 The Boolooroo threatens to do the same to his new visitors; meanwhile he steals the magic umbrella, keeps the visitors imprisoned, and gives Trot as a slave to his daughters, the Six Snubnosed Princesses (named Cerulia, Turquoise, Sapphire, Azure, Cobalt, and Indigo).